Laurie0131/EDK_II_Build_Process_Pres/PITCHME.md

 Note:

+THIS IS A BUILD SLIDE - Press Right arrow <br>
 Advanced building usage The build tool is the main interface to the complete build process.
 This is a compiled tool downloaded as part of EDK II, or built if you are running on a non-Windows system. <br>
 It runs the rest of the build tools for you<br>
 There are command-line tools that are designed for the scripting of the build.
 For example, in our group, we scripted it to run the build every night and send out a report.
 This way so we can see if something has been checked in that could cause the build to break<br>